Henrido-cpu/odin-recipes/README.md

 i will have a basic understanding on using git as a version control system and using gits collaborative abilities such as using github for repos and branches.

-(What have i demonstrated?(answer, when project completed))
+(What have i demonstrated?(answer, when project completed)) I demonstrated a basic understanding of html basics such as using headings, lists and images properly and git commands.